Featured Post

 His powerful tenor voice is on display when he joins the children in “The Sound of Music (Reprise).”
 And he particularly shines in the moving number “Edelweiss.”

-As Max Detwiler, a mutual friend of Elsa Schraeder and the Captain whom the kids refer to as Uncle Max, David James, another Helen Hayes Award winner, convincingly plays a pushy music promoter.
+As Max Detwiler, a mutual friend of Elsa Schraeder and the Captain whom the kids refer to as Uncle Max, David James, also a Helen Hayes Award winner, convincingly plays a pushy music promoter.
 He playfully injects his own campy personality into the role, providing some of the show’s comedic moments.

 Then there are the adorable and talented von Trapp children who are on stage throughout most of the production.
 As good as the leads are, these children are fantastic and will pull at your heartstrings.
-The young performers are quite adept in their singing, acting and stage movements and sound so wonderfully as a group as they perform in many of the show’s numbers.
-Emily Signor who is a mainstay in the cast as oldest sister Lisl von Trapp, turns in a fine duet with her love interest Rolf Gruber (Jackson Miller) in “Sixteen Going on Seventeen.”

-On the evening this production was reviewed, the other von Trapp children were Lucas Rahaim as Friedrich; Ava Lamanna as Louisa; Noah Frieman as Kurt; AJ Bassett as Brigitta; Kylie Gourley as Marta; and Gwyneth Porter played the youngest child, Gretl.
+On the evening this production was reviewed, the other von Trapp children were Lucas Rahaim as Friedrich; Ava Lamanna as Louisa; Noah Frieman as Kurt; AJ Bassett as Brigitta; Kylie Gourley as Marta; and Gwyneth Porter playing the youngest child, Gretl.
 (The other children who will alternately be playing these roles throughout the run as well as the other cast members are listed at the conclusion of this review.)

 Every great musical has a blockbuster showstopper.
 In The Sound of Music “Climb Ev’ry Mountain” is that number.
 Adrienne Athanas as Mother Abbess brings that song home in a truly virtuoso performance that concludes the first act on a high note in more ways than one.
 The other Sisters in the abbey all sing like bells—beautiful, on pitch and resounding.